nymtech/docs/content/overview/_index.md

 1. a privacy enhancing signature scheme called *Coconut*, used in the [Nym Validator](https://github.com/nymtech/nym-validator) nodes.
 2. the Sphinx packet
-3. a *mixnet*, which encrypts and *mixes* network traffic through [Nym Mixnodes](https://github.com/nymtech/nym-mixnode) <<FIX so that it cannot be determined who is communicating with whom.
+3. a *mixnet*, which encrypts and *mixes* Sphinx packet traffic so that it cannot be determined who is communicating with whom.
 Our mixnet is based on the *Sphinx* cryptographic packet format and a modified version of the *Loopix* mixnet design.

 These technologies ensure privacy at two different levels of the stack: network data transmission, and transactions.

-Most systems concentrate on only one layer.
+Most systems concentrate on only one of these layers at a time.

-For example, zero-knowledge proof systems deal with transaction privacy.
+For example, zero knowledge proof systems deal only with transaction privacy.
 Conversely, Tor deals only with network privacy.

 Nym is the first system we're aware of which provides integrated protection on both layers at once.
 We think that this seamless approach gives the best possible privacy protections, ensuring that nothing falls through the cracks between systems.

 ### Transaction privacy